If you're trying to figure out how to lose the most weight in one day, then you'll love to read all about my extreme weight loss challenge.

 To me, no weight loss challenge will never be worth endangering my health, so I made sure I "loaded up" as much water weight as possible.

 Ok, so this is how I put on a lot of water weight before my challenge, now let's take a look at how I actually lost that weight.

-The hell I went through to lose the most weight in one day
+The hell I went through

 First, I heated my living room to a nice "working temperature".